DINA-Web/dina-collections-data-model-use-cases/glossary.md

 Brief definitions of terms in the use case documents.
 Contains links to related [DarwinCore terms](http://tdwg.github.io/dwc/terms/) (although we are not making committment to using DwC terms or any assertions about using DwC terms in exactly the same way).

+## Basionym
+“Basionym provides the final epithet, name, or stem of the new combination or name at new rank” (ICN Art.
+6.10 & Art.
+41).
+It is the orginal combination of a name as viewed from a new combination.
+The basionym is therefore always relative to a new combination.
+Source: CoL+

 ## Classification
 Hierarchy of [Taxon](#taxon) where each of them has a rank.